RyanGao67/ComputerScience/[Interview] 20230424zg.md

 3.  finding set of permutations etc
 4. Find kth max in an array
 5. Check for prime
-1. Find if a linked list contains a cycle.
-2. Convert a string to an integer.
 3. Given a family tree, find the average age of a given generation.
 4. Add 1 to a number represented as a linked list.
 5. Implement a linked list class and several traversal and search methods.
-7. Given a string containing brackets, eg, "(( hi ) )", check if it's closed or not.
-What if we took into account any pair of opening/closing char
 3. Given 2 int arrays (unsorted, duplicates can exist), create a function that returns the unique (no overlap) ints from both arrays.
 4. Find out if two given strings are anagrams of each other or not?
 5. Insert a number in a sorted linkedlist.